 I can assure you that once you have visited Turkey, you’ll surely make friends for a lifetime.
 Such is the amicable nature of the local people towards the tourists.
 Turkish hospitality is definitely a cornerstone of Turkish culture.
-You will not find hosts as friendly, warm and welcoming like them in any country on the face of Earth.
+You will not find hosts as friendly, warm and welcoming as them in any country on the face of Earth.
 I can vouch for that!

 Despite receiving mass tourism, Turkish people have still kept their cultural values and traditions of treating tourists as the guests of God alive.
 They will go out of their way to assist you in every possible way they can.

 |Just pay respect to their culture and learn a few basic Turkish words like those that I have mentioned above in the list.
 Be inquisitive and curious to know more about their country and traditions.
-You can easily win their hearts by merely doing this little homework and that is my guarantee.|
+You can easily win their hearts by merely doing this little homework and that is my guarantee.

-During my entire stay at Eskisehir, they took me out for Ramadan dinners, picnics, made me meet their friends, relatives and colleagues despite having a hectic schedule as both of them were working.
+During my entire stay at Eskisehir, they took me out for Ramadan dinners, picnics, and made me meet their friends, relatives and colleagues despite having a hectic schedule as both of them were working.
 Knowing that I am a vegetarian my host family made an entire vegetarian 7-course meal just for me!
 In less than a month, I knew I had found my second family.
 They gave me an insight into their culture and were keen to know about the city where I came from and what traditions we follow.

 Turkish people are so far the best people I have ever met.
 They are inquisitive to know about you and at the same time they are extremely patriotic and love their own culture, they’ll not miss a chance to show you how beautiful Turkey is in all aspects.
-While you are at Turkey, make sure you make some Turkish friends and everything you need help with will be taken care of by them.
+While you are in Turkey, make sure you make some Turkish friends and everything you need help with will be taken care of by them.

 Have a Safe Trip to Turkey!